 The International Society for Advancement of Cytometry (EIN 85-0319221) is recognized as a tax-exempt nonprofit organization under section 501(c)(3) of the Internal Revenue Code.

 - ISAC produces CYTO, the annual international congress of cell analysis technology and applications.
-CYTO 2018 will be held from April 28 - May 2 in Prague, Czech Republic.
+CYTO 2019 will be held on June 22-26 in Vancouver, Canada.